What is the purpose of the Fund?

 Who may apply?

 While any AISD school may apply, priority consideration will be given to applications from Austin ISD elementary schools with an enrollment of more than 60 percent students who are qualified for the federal free and reduced lunch program and any officially designated Fine Arts Academy (e.g.: McCallum FAA or Lamar FAA).
-Any teacher making an application must obtain an authorizing signature from his or her principal.
+Any teacher submitting an application must obtain an authorizing signature from his or her principal as well as provide a year round cell phone number and email address.
 Teachers may also form partnerships with community arts organizations to apply for funding, but the grant application must be submitted by the school.
+It is important to understand that the submitting teacher will be the primary program contact to Mindpop/ACCF.
+All communications will be sent to the applicant and it is up to the applicant to notify the arts partner of any news regarding program application

 What should I do if I'm having trouble emailing the grant application?